 CHIN2339.
 Translation for administration and business (6 credits) This course examines the role of translation in Hong Kong's public administration procedures and business activities and how it is used for local and international communication.
 Students will practise translating papers related to negotiation, administration and the law arising from such contexts, and explore suitable translation techniques in the process.
 Assessment: 100% coursework.

 CHIN2340.
 Film translation workshop (6 credits) Film-making today is becoming increasingly international, rendering translation almost indispensable to the industry.
-Translating films for dubbing and subtilling requires special skills distinct from those outside the field.
+Translating films for dubbing and subtitling requires special skills distinct from those outside the field.
 This course concentrates on such skills, emphasizing audio-visual awareness and cinematic elements such as drama, dialogue, vernacular, and pacing.
 Critical theories on media and on cultural production and consumption will be introduced.
 Students learn through group projects, the hands-on translation of feature films, and critiques of film translation.
 Assessment: 100% coursework.

 CHIN2341.
 Translating writings on art (6 credits) This course introduces students to the skills of translating within the field of Chinese and western art history, art appreciation and art criticism.
 Chinese and English writings on art will be studied, and textual analysis and translation strategies concentrating on semantic and communicative aspects will be discussed.
 Through the viewing of artworks and practice in sight translation and written translation, students will acquire bilingual vocabulary and linguistic expressions for describing a range of artworks and art genres in specific socio-historical, cultural and aesthetic contexts.
 Assessment: 100% coursework.

 CHIN2342.
 Interpretation workshop II (6 credits) This course prepares students for the pursuit of a career in interpreting.
 Students will be provided with intensive training in interpreting on a variety of topics and taught the improvisation skills in interpreting.
 This course also provides training in the essential skills and techniques for simultaneous interpreting, including shadowing, rephrasing, abstraction and the cultivation of split attention.
 This is a workshop-based course supplemented by lectures.
 Prerequisite: CHIN2336.
-Interpretation Workshop I Assessment: 100% coursework.

-CHIN2343.
-Legal interpreting (6 credits)

-This course provides an overview of the legal system of Hong Kong and familiarises students with trial procedures, characteristics of legal English, common terms pertaining to trial proceedings, as well as principles and protocols associated with interpreting in the judicial system.
-Students will other court-related practise sight-translating of legal texts and documents. and interpreting-consecutively or simultaneously as appropriate-courtroom speeches, including witness testimony, submissions by counsel, jury instructions and court judgments.
+Interpretation Workshop I CHIN2343.
+Legal interpreting (6 credits) This course provides an overview of the legal system of Hong Kong and familiarises students with trial procedures, characteristics of legal English, common terms pertaining to trial proceedings, as well as principles and protocols associated with interpreting in the judicial system.
+Students will practise sight-translating of legal texts and other court-related documents, and interpreting-consecutively or simultaneously as appropriate-courtroom speeches, including witness testimony, submissions by counsel, jury instructions and court judgments.
 This is a workshop-based course supplemented by lectures and a court visit to observe court interpreters at work.
 Prerequisite: CHIN2342.
-Interpretation Workshop II

-Assessment: 100% coursework.
+Interpretation Workshop II Assessment: 100% coursework.